 Our Constitution is similar to US Constitution.
 The Indian Constitution is a product of long arduous research and deliberation of a body of eminent representative.
 However, it bears an imprint of the fears of our colonial past.
 We put in efforts to provide no room for a possible disintegration.

 The 78 year long history of the working of our Constitution shows a lot of crests and troughs.
 Ever since the Indian Constitution came into force in 1950, the ruling party of the day sought to amend the document.
 It may be out of political or administrative necessity.
-Ofcourse, the same can be applied post a Parliamentary approval.
+Ofcourse, the same can pass with a Parliamentary approval.
 There have been many formal and informal changes in the Constitution in the past.
 But a bare perusal of the 101 formal amendments will show that by vesting the power of amending the Constitution in the hands of the legislature, the makers of the document gave a lot of power in certain hands.

 For instance, the Preamble of our Constitution serves as the vision document.
 A Constitutional ideal with the words “Sovereign, Socialist, Secular, Democratic Republic”.
 (Which was originally just “Sovereign Democratic Republic”.)
 But, the need for the Indira Gandhi regime of “people’s government” brought about an amendment to the Preamble itself.
-Thus, the words – socialist and secular were added.
+Thus, the words – socialist and secular.
 In present day, India seems to be a confused nation.
 It has a crippled economy striving to be capitalist but still wishing to be socialist.
 A country which wishes to be secular but does discriminate between its citizens on the basis of religion, caste and ethnicity.

 A quasi-federal government has strained the Centre-State relations and a loose separation of powers has strained the relation between the Legislature and the Judiciary.
 Conflict between the legislative intent and judicial review is very apparent.
 Whether we take the instance of a Muslim woman’s right to maintenance; or the very recent uproar on the National Judicial Accountability Act (NJAC) overthrowing the collegium system for appointment of judicial officers, it is apparent.
 The Act was held to be unconstitutional by a constitutional bench of the Supreme Court.
 Hence it cannot be denied that judicial review is beneficial promoting greater legislative accountability.